United States Semiquincentennial: Philadelphia

-New York
+New York City

 Sergio Villavicencio, Vice-President of the Alexander Hamilton Awareness Society, is currently serving as the New York City Semiquincentennial Committee Chair.
 The Orange County Semiquincentennial Commission was created in 2019, while, in June 2021, the New York State 250th Commemoration Act was enacted, creating a state-wide commission in charge of Semiquincentennial celebrations at the state-level.
-Part of the 2026 FIFA World Cup, including the final match will be held at the MetLife Stadium in between June and July, co-hosting the championship with 15 other venues between Canada, the United States and Mexico, including the "leading cities" of Philadelphia and Boston, at the Lincoln Financial Field and Gillette Stadium, respectively.
-The United States Navy will also host the seventh International Fleet Review in New York Harbor on July 4, 2026, which will incorporate OpSail 2026.
-It is expected that 60 ships from 30 countries will take part.
+Part of the 2026 FIFA World Cup, including the final match, was held at MetLife Stadium in New Jersey between June and July, co-hosting the championship with 15 other venues between Canada, the United States and Mexico, including the "leading cities" of Philadelphia and Boston, at the Lincoln Financial Field and Gillette Stadium, respectively.

-Charleston, South Carolina
+In December 2025, it was announced that the Times Square ball drop on New Year's Eve would feature a collaboration with the Semiquincentennial Commission to launch America250, and that a special one-off edition of the event, the first outside of New Year's Eve, would take place on July 3, 2026, to count down to midnight on July 4.
+The ball was lowered eight times for midnight in each U.S. time zone, with the earliest at 10 a.m.
+ET for the Chamorro Time Zone (Guam and the Northern Mariana Islands), a highlighted event at midnight ET, and the last at 7 a.m.
+ET the following morning for the Samoa Time Zone (American Samoa).
+The event was accompanied by public festivities inside One Times Square on July 4 and 5.

+The United States Navy hosted the seventh International Fleet Review, Sail250, in New York Harbor on July 4, 2026, which incorporated OpSail 2026.
+It is estimated that 60 ships from 30 countries took part, in the largest maritime gathering in U.S. history.

+The Macy's 4th of July Fireworks event that night started half an hour earlier at 9:02 p.m. due to the threat of thunderstorms in the Tri-State area.
+Despite that, the event featured 85,000 fireworks that lit up the sky in 30 colors from 6 barges.

+Charleston

-Charleston, South Carolina, chosen due to its past as one of the "locations that witnessed the assertion of American liberty", with the establishment of the South Carolina American Revolution Sestercentennial Commission in 2018, have begun planning battle reenactments and anniversary festivities.
-These parallel the 2020 celebrations of the College of Charleston's 250th anniversary, as well as the 350th anniversary of the city of Charleston, which was called Charles Town during the Revolutionary War.
+Charleston, South Carolina, chosen due to its past as one of the "locations that witnessed the assertion of American liberty", with the establishment of the South Carolina American Revolution Sestercentennial Commission in 2018, planned battle reenactments and anniversary festivities.